Zenchiyu/POLAR-background-prediction/logbook/README.md

 - To better understand or to learn more about Hydra
 - To use W&B artifacts for datasets.
 Need to version datasets as I can work with different datasets
 - To learn more about regularization, dropout, batch normalization
-- To learn more about W&B sweeps and add more logs information.
+- To learn more about W&B sweeps and add more log information.
 - To add a "stagnation end condition" to my training loop
-- Is it fine to apply prediction over the whole dataset and threshold residuals to see whether known GRBs are part of them ? (and what if we apply unsupervised learning outlier detection over the residuals ?)
+- Is it fine to apply prediction over the whole dataset and threshold residuals to see whether known GRBs are part of them? (and what if we apply unsupervised learning outlier detection over the residuals ?)
+- ACF of residuals, report, legends in my plots, feature importance, better threshold.